Cissus benefits include strengthening bones and aiding muscle recovery. Cissus quadrangularis (Hadjod) is the Master of Recovery.

 Cissus Benefits and Traditional Uses

 The use of Cissus is mentioned in ancient Sanskrit texts, however the oldest use might come from Yoruba tradition.
 Yorubic medicine says that Cissus was a gift from the Orisha, the heavenly ones.
 Traditional healers across Africa, South Asia and India all have knowledge of the plant.
-While the many uses may vary across traditions, all revere it for it ability to speed the healing of bones.
-Many see it as essential for women to maintain bone strength after menopause.

 In the vedic tradition, the Rasa(palate) is Katu-madhura, pungent sweet.
 The Gun(quality)a is laghu-ruksho, lightness and dryness.
 Lightness is associated with improving digestion.
 The Virya (potency) is considered ushna or heating, Heating potency is associated with improving overall vitality.
-The plant’s Vipaka is katu.
-This speaks to the plant’s ability to balance the doshas after digestion, promoting holistic well-being.

 Traditional Cissus benefits in Ayurvedic practice involve support for the muscle and tissue repair.
 In ancient times, a torn muscle might mean an inability to grow or hunt food for survival.
-Thus, Cissus’ ability to speed natural healing was revered.
-Today, athletes and people recovering from injuries may find it valuable.
+As a result, Cissus’ ability to speed natural healing was revered.

 Traditional healers believed that consuming Cissus with a meal improve nutrient absorption.
 By improving digestion, Hadjod may help with metabolic syndromes, improve energy, and reduce hypertension, thus supporting heart health.
 Ayurveda reveres its rejuvenating properties.
-Regular consumption is thought to enhance vitality, slow aging, and promote overall longevity.

 In Thai literature, the different parts of the plant have been used for a special therapeutic purpose.
 The stems are used to support treatment of diseases of the bone, the fruits to treat muscle diseases, the leaves to treat skin diseases.
+This targeted use of different plant parts highlights the versatility of Cissus across multiple body systems.

 Traditional medicine also recognizes a role for Cissus in women’s health.
 It is believed to support menstrual health and ease discomfort associated with menstrual disorders.
 Its diuretic properties aid in promoting urinary health by flushing out toxins from the body.
 This can contribute to the prevention of urinary tract infections.
+These additional benefits reinforce the plant’s reputation as a whole-body support herb—not limited to bones and joints alone.

 Cissus Health Studies